Gaza-Israel War

 Hospitals are overwhelmed

-The number of injured in need of urgent medical assistance far exceeds the capacity of the health system.
+The number of injured in need of urgent medical assistance and ongoing rehabilitation far exceeds the capacity of the now-decimated health system.

 The current situation in Gaza